chesterzcl/GSP/README.md

 2. A sample group label file indicating the membership of each individual sample.

 Besides, three main customizable modules allow this tool to fulfill a variety of reserach needs.
 They are:
-1. Loci annotation flags (position range, variant type, variant size, .etc.)
+1. Loci annotation flags (position range, variant type, variant size, .etc.).
-2. Variant quality metrics (minimum tolerable sequencing depth)
+2. Variant quality metrics (minimum tolerable sequencing depth).
-3. Population frequency constraints (frequency ranges in target and reference sample groups)
+3. Signature exclusivity level (targeted frequency ranges in target and reference sample groups).

 One successful application of this tool was described in :